AnishGane/expense-tracker/README.md

 - ✅ Expense Forecast using Simple Linear Regression
 - ✅ Dashboard Overview with Visual Charts
 - ✅ Real-Time Data Updates
-- ✅ Download income and expense report in excel format for future use
+- ✅ Download income and expense report in excel format as well as in pdf for future use
 - ✅ Insight Overview of Expense
 - ✅ User Profile